 We believe that a teacher's most important responsibility is to ensure that her/his students learn and grow.
 Accordingly, we believe that teachers should be held accountable for the achievement of their students.

-In addition, we recognize that the PARCC assessments capture some but not all aspects of your students' learning over the course of one year.
-TAS is an opportunity for you to identify and celebrate the learning not reflected on the state standardized test by incorporating it into your own instructional goals and IMPACT evaluation.
+TAS is an opportunity for you to identify and celebrate your students learning by incorporating it into your own instructional goals and IMPACT evaluation.